VicentePareja/healthgen-conversation-fsm/README.md

 * **Chatbot UI**

-  Open your browser at [http://localhost:3000](http://localhost:3000) to see the TSX-based chatbot UI.
+  Open your browser at [http://localhost:3000](http://localhost:3000) to see the chatbot UI.

 ## 📈 Next Steps